puutaro/CommandClick/USAGE.md

 ### Search mode

+This feature is `CommandClick` special feature.
+ `CommandClick` can search regardless of web or terminal.
+ Shortly you can search `web terminal` freely.
-You can search `web terminal view` by toolbar search item.
+ You can search web site text, terminal text, and `fannel`.
+Moreover, you can switch between them depending on the situation.
+Moreover, it enable by one button.
+So, by only one button, you can controll versatile search system.
+This is `internet button`
+This corner descript about this.

 1. Input bottom search bar.